YNAB tree logoAustralian flag

 Although it may be tempting, now’s not the time to be an overachiever when it comes to tracking down every cent.
 Make a balance adjustment transaction and move on with your life.
 There's no shame in it!

-Step 2: Reset Available Amounts
+Step 2: Reset available amounts

 Now that your accounts are sorted, it’s time to move on to the easy part.
 On the web app, there is a handy Auto-Assign button called “Reset Available Amounts.”
 That button does exactly what it says on the tin.
 It will set all your available balances in every category back to zero.

 If you’d like to make any changes to your categories or targets, this is a good time to do it!
-Change the names of your categories, add new ones, and take a tour through your budget to check up on your targets.
+Change the names of your categories, add new ones, and take a tour through your plan to check up on your targets.
 Are they still serving you well?
 If not, change them.

 Step 3: Give every dollar a job

-While your Ready to Assign amount will be a happy green, you’ll see a lot of red and yellow negative amounts in your budget.
-That’s all the past spending still hanging out in your budget.
+While your Ready to Assign amount will be a happy green, you’ll see a lot of red and yellow negative amounts in your plan.
+That’s all the past spending still hanging out in your plan.
 Cover all the negative available amounts first.
 With everything left over, ask yourself “What does this money need to do before I get paid again?” and assign your money accordingly.
 Keep going until Ready to Assign is back to zero!

 No matter how you do it, it’s important to remember that you can start over again at any time and still consider yourself a YNAB success story.
 Congrats!